 Tattoos have become a fashion for years in modern society.
-It longs back to several decades.
-They were used to convey a message, indicate a criminal history, or represent a group of people in the society, back then.
+It longs back several decades.
+They were used to convey a message, indicate a criminal history, or represent a group of people in society, back then.
 Now it has become more than a symbol or a way of expression.
-If you are a doctor or going to be a doctor in the future, and want to get a tattoo, you should be aware of whether can doctors have tattoos?
+If you are a doctor or going to be a doctor in the future, and want to get a tattoo, you should be aware of whether can doctors have tattoos.
 Especially, can doctors have tattoos on their wrists or such visible parts of the body?
 Medical students and doctors Are tattoos allowed for doctors?

 Tattoos are not an issue and doctors can have them as far as you can present yourself as a professional.
-Still, the traditional people may complain but there isn’t any rule against having a tattoo.
+Still, traditional people may complain but there isn’t any rule against having a tattoo.
 But, some hospitals have rules that you cannot have visible tattoos as a doctor.

-This article is based on the rules that exist against having tattoos as a doctor and situations where you can have a tattoo that doesn’t get the way of becoming a doctor.
+This article is based on the rules that exist against having tattoos as a doctor and situations where you can have a tattoo that doesn’t get in the way of becoming a doctor.

 Can doctors have tattoos on their wrists and neck?

 There isn’t any general law that applies to all doctors not having any ink on their bodies.
 However, the rules and regulations of hospitals in different areas and countries may have different rules.
 Having tattoos as doctors is still under debate as there are incidents where some doctors do not get hired for having visible ink on their bodies.

 We are living in a world where a person is judged by appearance and not by the actual inner person.
 Therefore, having a good first impression is very important.
 Many people may not be happy to see a guy or a lady with a stethoscope.
 Some may find it none of their business.
 If a doctor can avoid having tattoos on the most visible areas, it will save both parties from unwanted complications.

 Read More: Are Tattoos Allowed In High School?

 Famous doctors with tattoos